motoyinc/KritaCanvasRotationTool/README.md

 ### ✅ Step 1：Download the Plugin

-> Go to the https://github.com/motoyinc/RotateCanvasTool/releases section of this repository and download the latest `rotatecanvastool.zip` file.
+> Go to the [releases](https://github.com/motoyinc/KritaCanvasRotationTool/releases) section of this repository and download the latest `KritaCanvasRotationTool.zip
+` file.
 > ⚠️ **Do not unzip it** — keep the file as `.zip`.